dairycow/overhang/DEPLOYMENT-QUICKSTART.md

 bash scripts/deploy.sh
 ```

+When prompted:
+- Enter your email for SSL notifications
-Press enter when prompted (after DNS is ready).
+- Press enter when DNS is ready

+The script will automatically seed gym locations.

 ### 6. Verify
 Visit https://overhang.au